Chapter revised in 2020

 Scorpius looked up at Harry.
 "Nobody," he maintained.
 "And I like playing on my own."

-His expression was both honest and resigned, making Harry's heart drop.
+His expression was both honest and resigned, making Harry's heart sink.
 "I see."
 He glanced away while trying to think of a sensitive way to approach this topic.
-"Will I… get in trouble for being nice to you?" he asked slowly.
+"Will I… get in trouble for being nice to you?"

-For the first time, Harry saw a genuine expression on Scorpius and he couldn't help laughing.
+For the first time, Harry saw a genuine expression on Scorpius and he couldn't help but laugh out loud.

-Scorpius opened his mouth to call Harry out on that statement, but he got distracted when he heard his name.
+Scorpius started to call Harry out on that statement, but he got distracted when he heard his name.
 He glanced back to find his nanny waving at him by the gate.
-He had half the mind to ignore her and continue with this really strange conversation he was having with Harry Potter.
+He had half a mind to ignore her and continue with this really strange conversation he was having with his teacher.
 But he was a Malfoy, after all.
-He narrowed his eyes at Harry calculatingly and then turned around to leave without another word.
+He narrowed his eyes at Harry and then turned around to leave without another word.

 "Bye, Scorpius," Harry called out.

-Scorpius shunned him and kept stomping off.
-If he wanted to make sense of things, he would have to learn more about his teacher.
+Scorpius ignored him and kept stomping off.
+If he wanted to make sense of things, he would have to learn more about this weird Harry Potter.
 His nanny would be the best person to ask.
-"You are late," he muttered.
+"You are late," he huffed.

 "I'm sorry!
 I'm so sorry," she cooed as she reached down to hold his hand.